We have a Date and a Place.

 located on the south-west corner of 6th Ave and 43rd Street

-Also please bring your own ideas/screenplays of projects that you want to realize within the DFS.
+Please bring screenplays and/or notes of your own ideas of projects that you want to realize within the DFS.

 Please don't be late, the meeting starts at point 1pm.

 When we met up last time we encountered a good amount of new members.
 Personally impressive was the amount of skill that has been brought to the meeting and expressed in some screenplays, trailers and narrations that we reviewed.

 Towards the end of the meeting we agreed on the concept of Collective Filmmaking: Writers, Directors, DP's, Actors and everybody who wants experience in Filmmaking is welcome in the DFS and will ultimately be part of our crew in production.